Independence Day (Azerbaijan): Celebrations

 One year after the founding of the ADR, a military parade on the site of the Azerbaijan Carpet Museum took place on Republic Day.
 The first jubilee celebrations in honor of the holiday took place in 1998.
 This events were widely celebrated in accordance with the decree “On the Celebration of the 80th Anniversary of the Democratic Republic of Azerbaijan” that was signed by President Heydar Aliyev on 30 January 1998.
 On 26 May, President Aliyev delivered a speech to the National Assembly and a day later, he delivered a gala speech in honor of the occasion.
 In 2001, Patriarch Alexy II of Moscow visited the country for the first time to attend the Republic Day celebrations.
 In 2008, a postage stamp was issued in connection with the 90th anniversary of the Republic.

-A general ceremony is held at the Buta Palace.
-A formal ceremony is held at Istiglaliyyat Street near the stele with the text of the Declaration of Independence.

 Locations

 In honor of this day the station of the Baku underground is named.
 Initially, it was called "April 28", since on 28 April 1920, Soviet power was established in Azerbaijan, and the ADR ceased to exist.
 However, after the Republic gained independence for the second time, the name, reminiscent of the Soviet past, was replaced by "May 28".
 It was enough to rename only letters, the numbers remained the same.
-In honor of this day a street in Baku was named, the Istiglaliyyat Street (Independence Street).
-On the Istiglaliyyat Street, a stele with the text of the Declaration of Independence (in Arabic and Latin) was installed.
-On the wall of the hall of the former palace of the governor in the Caucasus in Tbilisi, where the republic was proclaimed, a memorial plaque with an inscription in Azerbaijani, Georgian and English languages was installed.